bcallaway11/contdid/README.md

 ### Case 2: Event Study Aggregations

 Next, we consider event study aggregations.
-The first is event study aggregation for `ATT`.
-The second is event study aggregation for `ACRT`.
+The first is an event study aggregation for `ATT`.
+The second is an event study aggregation for `ACRT`.

 **Event study aggregation for `ATT`:**